MinervaRose/MinervaRose.github.io/docs/_posts/2022-08-07-chevalier-new-designs.markdown

 We have more colors available, and even more types of gifts.
-Please discover our collection [here](https://www.redbubble.com/people/violetandoberon/shop?artistUserName=VioletAndOberon&collections=2396303&iaCode=all-departments&sortOrder=relevant) at VioletAndOberon on Redbubble and play around with the product filter to learn more.
+Please discover our collection [here](https://www.redbubble.com/people/violetandoberon/shop?artistUserName=VioletAndOberon&collections=2396303&iaCode=all-departments&sortOrder=relevant) at VioletAndOberon on Redbubble and at VioletAndOberon on [Teepublic](https://www.teepublic.com/user/violetandoberon) and play around with the product filter to learn more.

 We hope you will appreciate the love and care we put in our Chevalier de Saint-Georges designs and that you will acquire one of these gorgeous products soon.